shreyanshML100/Undergraduate-Project-II/Simulation Results/README.md

 The Folder contains the GNUPlot Simulations which were obtained for Non-Spherical Particles when the C++ code was made to run.
+The Simulation is for a Non Spherical Particle simulated using the MultiSphere Model which is moving in a box of size 10x10x10.
+The Non-Spherical Particle is simulated using 3-Spheres here.